Monarch Pines Homeowners Association

 Structure of the Association: The Monarch Pines Homeowners' Association is governed by an elected board, which designates its own officers.
 The President is the spokesperson for the Association, and the Board is responsible for policies that govern the corporation business.
 Committees are formed to support certain objectives or functions.
 The Board meets monthly in sessions open to the Membership, addressing park business and finances.
 The Board also employs a part-time onsite Business Manager, who is the liaison with Shoreline Property Management, our management firm.

-4. When Shoreline has the completed package, the credit check.
-DMV report and criminal background report are ordered and the personal reference letters are mailed.
-Title Company or Seller(s) agent is contacted, depending on who the Seller(s) authorized to pick up the HOA Documents, to let them know that they are ready for pick up.
+4. When Shoreline has the completed package back from the Buyer, the credit check, DMV report and criminal background report is ordered and the personal reference letters are mailed to the recipients submitted by the Buyer.